csu-anzai/react-ui-library-boilerplate/README.md

 - Vendor prefix css and SCSS
 - Compile, minifiy and strip comments from scss
 - Copy SCSS directory and assets directory to dist in entirity
-- Tree shaking / dead code elimination of imported css / scss (if we import entire scss file)
+- Tree shaking / dead code elimination of imported css / scss (if consumer imports entire scss file)
 - Install, setup and use of storybook.js

 **To do**